 Best Sights in Paris

 With almost exactly 24 hours until our bus to Annecy the following day, we opted to forgo any unpredictable new targets and just focus on our previous favourites, seeing them thoroughly and from new angles, all on foot, while still doing what we could to get away from the worst of the crowds.
-Paris is a terrific walking city, with wide sidewalks, plenty to see along the way (to anywhere) and always the refreshing openness and picturesque bridges of the Seine never far away.
+Paris is a terrific walking city, with wide sidewalks, plenty to see along the way (to anywhere), loads of quirky things to do and always there is the refreshing openness and picturesque bridges of the Seine close by.
 This was the first time we have made it to Europe in August, so we were concerned about the craziness of the tourist crowds but in Paris, as in most places, it doesn’t take going more than a block or two off the main route to avoid the bulk of the crowds and get back to soaking in that indefinable Parisian charm.
 And if that doesn’t convince you, run through this list of best Paris travel quotes.

 As good a place to start as any, although I can’t imagine I’d enjoy swimming in it, nor using it to mix a drink, this famous waterway sure takes a pretty picture.
 With a vast array of scenic bridges, popular picnic/wine areas and always another amazing sight to be found along its shores, you could do worse than spend most of your time near the Seine.
 Grab a baguette, ham, some French cheese and your drink of choice and join the quietly picnicking crowds along the lower paths at sunset.
 We were feeling lazy and opted for cheap takeout pasta, but you get the idea…